JuliaAI/MLJ.jl/doc/learning_networks_outline.md

 ````

 Call `fit!` on all trainable models in the dependency `tape` of `X` in
-an appropriate order (or using a scheduler) unless a trainable model
+an appropriate order (in the future using a scheduler) unless a
-has been previously fit and is frozen.
-For data, use what is currently
+trainable model has been previously fit and is frozen.
+For data, use
-located at each source node on which the learning node
+what is currently located at each source node on which the learning
-depends.
-Remember, that for training purposes, multiple sources are
+node depends.
+Remember, that for training purposes, multiple sources
-possible (our use case below being a case in point).
+are possible (our use case below being a case in point).

 ### example